davoodrahmanifard/davoodrahmanifard.github.io/_posts/2021-06-12-Forecasting-VIX-NeuralNetworks.markdown

 ============

 We compared three models with neural networks as well as VAR and ARIMA models.
-The response is the VIX.
+The response variable is the VIX value.
 The regressors for our three neural network models are the VIX taken at up to four lags (*Vix4*), the VIX taken at one lag with the S&P taken at one lag (*Vix1_Spx1*), and the VIX with up to four lags with the S&P taken at one lag (*Vix4_Spx1*),